oracle/weblogic-kubernetes-operator/documentation/4.1/content/samples/domains/model-in-image/update3.md

      # Delete existing archive.zip in case we have an old leftover version
      ```
      ```shell
-     $ rm -f /tmp/sample/model-images/model-in-image__WLS-AI-v2/archive.zip
+     $ rm -f /tmp/sample/wdt-artifacts/wdt-model-files/WLS-v2/archive.zip
      ```
      ```
      # Move to the directory which contains the source files for our new archive
      ```
      ```shell
-     $ cd /tmp/sample/archives/archive-v2
+     $ cd /tmp/sample/wdt-artifacts/archives/archive-v2
      ```
      ```
-     # Zip the archive to the location will later use when we run the WebLogic Image Tool
+     # Using the [WDT archive helper tool](#https://oracle.github.io/weblogic-deploy-tooling/userguide/tools/archive_helper/), create the archive in the location that we will use later when we run the WebLogic Image Tool.
      ```
      ```shell
-     $ zip -r /tmp/sample/model-images/model-in-image__WLS-AI-v2/archive.zip wlsdeploy
+     $ /tmp/sample/wdt-artifacts/weblogic-deploy/bin/archiveHelper.sh add application -archive_file=/tmp/sample/wdt-artifacts/wdt-model-files/WLS-v2/archive.zip -source=wlsdeploy/applications/myapp-v2
      ```

    - Understanding your staged model files.

-     The WDT model YAML file and properties for this use case have already been staged for you to directory `/tmp/sample/model-in-image__WLS-AI-v2`.
+     The WDT model YAML file and properties for this use case have already been staged for you to directory `/tmp/sample/wdt-artifacts/wdt-model-files/WLS-v2`.

      The `model.10.yaml` file in this directory has an updated path `wlsdeploy/applications/myapp-v2` that references the updated web application in your archive, but is otherwise identical to the model staged for the original image.
 The final related YAML file stanza looks like this: